CaptainCrowbar/unicorn-lib/unicorn/file.md

     file_path("foo", "bar", "hello.txt") == "foo/bar/hello.txt"
     file_path("/foo", "/bar", "hello.txt") == "/bar/hello.txt"

-* `template <typename C> std::pair<basic_string<C>, basic_string<C>> split_path(const basic_string<C>& file)`
+* `template <typename C> std::pair<basic_string<C>, basic_string<C>> split_path(const basic_string<C>& file, bool keep = false)`
 * `template <typename C> std::pair<basic_string<C>, basic_string<C>> split_file(const basic_string<C>& file)`

 These functions break down a file name into its constituent parts.
-The `split_path()` function breaks the full name into directory leaf names; for example, if the original file name is `"/foo/bar/hello.txt"`, the directory name is `"/foo/bar"` and the leaf name is `"hello.txt"`.
+The `split_path()` function breaks the full name into directory and leaf names;
+for example, if the original file name is `"/foo/bar/hello.txt"`, the directory name is `"/foo/bar"` and the leaf name is `"hello.txt"`.
 If the file name refers to the file system root (e.g. `"/"`), the directory is the full file name and the leaf name is empty.
-The delimiter between the directory and leaf names is discarded, unless the directory is a root name that requires the delimiter suffix for correct identification.
+By default, the delimiter between the directory and leaf names is discarded, unless the directory is a root name that requires the delimiter suffix for correct identification; if the `keep` flag is set, the delimiter (if any) will always be kept at the end of the directory part.

 The `split_file()` function breaks the leaf name into a base and extension (discarding the directory part); for example, if the original file name is